An earthy, fresh, near fruity aroma with a hint of lilac.

 Nerolina Essential Oil Characteristics

-Clear to amber yellow colour, watery, scent citrus/lemony,
+Clear to amber yellow in colour; watery consistency; scent citrus/lemony,

-Nerolina essential oil is extracted via steam distillation of the leaves and green branchlets.
-Nerolina is grown in plantations, in northern New South Wales and Queensland, wild harvesting also occurs.
+Nerolina essential oil is extracted through steam distillation of the leaves and green branchlets.
+It is grown in plantations in both northern New South Wales and Queensland with limited wild harvesting of these trees for essential oil production.

-The tree was grabbed and fresh leaves of the tree were wrapped around affected areas of the body.
+Fresh leaves from the tree were wrapped around affected areas of the body.

 Early European Usage

-These trees were occasionally wild harvested for their medicinal essential oil.
-The trees also flower prolifically and so bee hives were located near the trees for honey production.
+These trees were occasionally wild harvested for their value as an essential oil.
+Apiarists also take advantage of the prolific flowering of the Nerolina and locate their hives close to the trees to aid their honey production.

 Present Day Usage